Jathin-24/Traffic_Accident_Severity_Prediction_System/README.md

 * Feature Engineering
 * Sampling of data
 * Train Gradient Boosting model
-* Save and download the Gradient Boosting model
+* Saves and downloads the Gradient Boosting model to the local system

 ### 3. `XG_Boost_Complete.ipynb`